Moberg242/bookdaisy/README.md

 This project utilitizes Python and Django, and connects to a PSQL database.

 ## Future Features!
+* Ability to edit and update personal profiles.
 * More control over who can follow your account.
 * Add decor to my bookshelf from provided sticker packs.
 * Create multiple shelves.